Exercise 1: Classification of partial differential equations

 or in matrix-vector form,

-where is the vector of unknowns.
-The characteristics can be computed from the matrices and by solving
+is the vector of unknowns.
+The characteristics can be computed from the matrices

 where n is the number of equations.
 Note that there are cases at which this method cannot determine the type of the system.